 - 1. Insert the filler cap (special) key provided with your boat. - 2.
 Insert the key into the slot in the cap and turn counterclockwise to unlock. - 3.
-Remove the cap. - Using a sanitary drinking water hose (blue), fill the tank with clean, fresh drinking water.
+Remove the cap. - 4.
+Using a sanitary drinking water hose (blue), fill the tank with clean, fresh drinking water. - 5.
+Replace the cap and lock into position with the key.